 Throughout her years as the leading figure in C-STEM, she has impacted teachers, professionals, and students from all walks of life.
 The programs she has designed and implemented have impacted urban, suburban, and rural communities across multiple states across the nation including Texas, Michigan, Maryland, Illinois, and Mississippi.
 She has been able to manage over $10 million in funding for special programs that help support the development of exceptional STEM instructional leaders, as well as integrating specialized technological tools and resources that help educators and students alike achieve a greater understanding of STEM.
 She has worked with the most prominent individuals that include national thought leaders, school district leaders, public servants, and community development strategists.
 One of the most important aspects that differentiates Dr. Flowers amongst other STEM professionals is that she is a strong advocate of inclusion and diversity within this field.

 Throughout her speaking engagements and her work as a leading figure in STEM, Dr. Flowers advocates for racial and ethnic minority as well as female engagement.
 Her contributions to education and making STEM a more accessible field for all has been recognized nationally and internationally.
 She was recognized by the White House as a STEM Access Champion of Change.
-She has also received recognition as a World Innovation Summit on Education finalist, and as one of 100 Women Leaders in STEM for her work towards closing the gap in STEM achievement that has impacted ethnic minorities and female students.
+She has also received recognition as the Top Educational Innovator of the Year by IAOTP, a World Innovation Summit on Education finalist, and as one of 100 Women Leaders in STEM for her work towards closing the gap in STEM achievement that has impacted ethnic minorities and female students.

 She resides in Houston with her husband and enjoys the culinary arts and traveling throughout the world.